-ECDSA (ECC over GF(p))
+ECC (ECC over GF(p))

-- The ECDSA (ECC over GF(p)) algorithm can be used for signature generation and signature verification. - The ECDSA (ECC over GF(p)) key generation algorithm can be used to generate ECC over GF(p) key pairs for ECDSA. - The ECDH (ECC Diffie-Hellman) key exchange algorithm can be used to establish cryptographic keys.
+- The ECDSA (ECC over GF(p)) algorithm can be used for signature generation and signature verification. - The ECDSA V2X (ECC over GF(p)) algorithm can be used for signature generation for automotive applications. - The ECC (ECC over GF(p)) key derivation algorithm can be used for key derivation for automotive applications. - The ECDSA (ECC over GF(p)) key generation algorithm can be used to generate ECC over GF(p) key pairs for ECDSA. - The ECDH (ECC Diffie-Hellman) key exchange algorithm can be used to establish cryptographic keys.
 It can be also used as secure point multiplication. - Provide secure point addition for Elliptic Curves over GF(p).

 The TOE supports various key sizes for ECC over GF(p) up to a limit of 640 bits for signature generation, key pair generation and key exchange.
 For signature verification the TOE supports key sizes up to a limit of 640 bits.
-To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).
+To fend off attackers with high attack cryptographic functions of the library in every Security IC Embedded Software.
+For example, it is possible to omit the RSA or the SHA-1 components.
+However, some dependencies exist; details are described in the User Guidance [12].